MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupMemberOfAsGroup.md

 This operation is not transitive.
 Unlike getting a user's Microsoft 365 groups, this returns all types of groups, not just Microsoft 365 groups.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupMemberOfAsGroup](/powershell/module/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupMemberOfAsGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)